commercelayer/commercelayer-cli-plugin-triggers/README.md

 _See code: [src/commands/stripe_payment/index.ts](https://github.com/commercelayer/commercelayer-cli-plugin-triggers/blob/main/src/commands/stripe_payment/index.ts)_

-## `cl-triggers stripe_payment:refresh ID`
+### `cl-triggers stripe_payment:refresh ID`

-Send this attribute if you want to refresh the payment status, can be used as webhooks fallback logic.
+Send this attribute if you want to refresh the payment status, can be used as webhooks fallback logic..

 ```
 USAGE